 - Reduced control: Cloud printing is still evolving and its feature set is not always as rich as longstanding print management solutions.
 Depending on the cloud provider, it might be necessary to come up with workarounds for deployment protocols and functionality that have long been a part of traditional print solutions.

-With Mobile Printing from PrinterLogic, your organization can have all the pluses of both enterprise cloud printing and familiar print management solutions with none of the minuses.
-Our next-generation print management solution seamlessly integrates with any existing environment, including Citrix and VMware, with the smallest possible footprint and features like powerful centralized management, self-service printer installation and automated printer deployment—all in a solution that keeps print jobs local and secure.
+With Mobile Printing from PrinterLogic, your organization can have all the benefits of both enterprise cloud printing and familiar print management solutions with none of the drawbacks.
+Our next-generation print management solution seamlessly integrates with any existing environment, including Citrix and VMware.
+And it does so with the smallest possible footprint.
+You also get features like powerful centralized management, Self-Service Printer Installation, and automated printer deployment—all in a solution that keeps print jobs local and secure.

-- It works with any device.
-Regardless of whether you’re using an iPhone, a Galaxy Tab or a Chromebook, you can print to an authorized printer via PrinterLogic’s Mobile Printing.
+Well first, it works with any device.
+Regardless of whether you’re using an iPhone, a Google Pixel, a Samsung, or a Chromebook, you can print to an authorized printer via PrinterLogic’s Mobile Printing.
 All devices with browsers are effectively cloud print devices.

-- It works with any printer.
+It also works with any printer.
 Once again, you don’t need to spend extra money on proprietary functionality.
 Even legacy printers can become cloud print devices with Mobile Printing.